-We own two granted U.S. patents and pending applications in the U.S., Australia, Brazil, Canada, Chile, Colombia, Eurasia, Europe, Israel, Mexico, New Zealand, Peru, Ukraine, and South Africa, which claim modified-release formulations of roluperidone.
+We own three granted U.S. patents, U.S. Patent Nos.
+9,458,130, 9,730,920 and 10,258,614, and pending applications in the U.S., Australia, Brazil, Canada, Chile, Colombia, Eurasia, Europe, Israel, Mexico, New Zealand, Peru, Ukraine, and South Africa that cover a novel formulation comprising roluperidone.
+This novel formulation provides improved therapeutic response and minimizes the potential for transient QTc increases - and thus safety issues - when compared to previous formulations.
+Because of this improved safety profile, it is this formulation of roluperidone that is being used in Phase 3 clinical trials, and it is this formulation that we expect will be the basis for approval in the US and EU.
 The granted U.S. patents, as well as any other U.S. or foreign patents that may grant from these applications, will expire no earlier than November 30, 2035.
+These patents are listable in the FDA's Orange Book and would, we believe, bar generic competition during their terms.
+In addition to the patent terms referenced above, a patent term extension of up to 5 years may also be available.

-In 2018, we filed a U.S. and PCT applications which claim gastro-resistant, controlled release dosage formulations of roluperidone.
+We also own pending applications in the U.S., Australia, Brazil, Canada, Chile, Colombia, Eurasia, Europe, Israel, Mexico, New Zealand, Peru, Ukraine, and South Africa that cover gastro-resistant, controlled release dosage formulations of roluperidone.
 The terms of any future granted patents in this patent family would expire no earlier than June 21, 2038.